 The honey facial can treat eczema, psoriasis, dermatitis, dry skin, skin rashes and many more skin problems.
 Additionally, you can carry it out on any area of the body and easy to do in the shower for a treat.
 Skin conditions should have the honey applied on a daily basis as due to the disease, the skin may be lacking nourishment.
-Although the results seen will be slower than topical ointments, they will be more lasting.
+Although the results are seen they will be slower than topical ointments and they will be more lasting.

 A Short History of Honey

 Cleopatra bathed in honey and was said to be one of the most radiant women of all time.
 Also, Alexander the Great and King Agesipolis I of ancient Sparta were immersed in honey, for preservation prior to burial.
 Honey is renown throughout history, due to its beneficial healing properties, giving longevity of life and preventing disease.
 It is anti-inflammatory and 100% natural.
 It contains many bio-genetic stimulants which increase bodily activity.
 Obviously, efficient body mechanisms result in a healthy body and this reflection is seen in the appearance of the skin.
 Its therapeutic properties are rarely used in the modern world due to a lack of knowledge about its benefits.